-All take home type assessment tasks must be submitted (via the assessment box) by 9.00am unless alternative arrangements have been specified on the Assessment Information Sheet.
 Any tasks submitted after 9.00am or the arranged time will be deemed LATE.
 If a student has not applied for and been granted an extension of time for the submission of an assessment task from the Leader of Curriculum, a 20% penalty per day will apply for each day that the assessment task is late.
 Weekends will receive a 40% penalty.
 This penalty is applied to the mark you gained for the Assessment Task.

-Late attendance to an examination or other in-class task.
+Late attendance for in-class task.

-Students who arrive late for an in-class type assessment task, must still report to the class and attempt the assessment task.
-No extra time will be provided for students that arrive late to class for any assessment task.
-At the conclusion of the task, if a student believes that circumstances beyond their control have occasioned the lateness, they should report to the Leader of Curriculum's office and complete an Illness Misadventure Form.
+Students who arrive late for an in-class assessment task, must report directly to the class and attempt the assessment task.
+No extra time will be provided for students that arrive late for any assessment task.
+At the conclusion of the assessment, if a student believes that circumstances beyond their control have occasioned the lateness, they should report to the Leader of Curriculum's office and complete an Illness Misadventure Appeal.
+The Leader of Curriculum will determine an appropriate course of action based on the evidence supplied by the student.